compujuckel/assettoserver-docs/docs/thebeginnersguide.md

 ### Preconfiguration {#preconfiguration}

 For now, we will be using the minimum amount of cars needed for the default traffic settings of AssettoServer.
-**If we wanted to have more player and/or traffic cars we would adjust steps 4 and 6 accordingly.**
+**If we wanted to have more player and/or traffic cars we would adjust steps 4 and 7 accordingly.**
-These can be adjusted at any point, although doing so before packing the server the first time, means we don't have to edit files ourself, move checksum data or even repack the server and potentially overwrite work we've done.

 1. Start by navigating to the `Server` tab of Content Manager
    If you do not have this Menu enable it in the Content Manager settings like so: